University of Florida

 John Hardeman DMD

-Overview: The University of Florida Head and Neck Surgical Oncology program sees more than 3500 outpatient cancer visits per year with 350-500 patients treated surgically.
-This consists of the majority of head and neck oncology patients referred in North Central Florida.
-The head neck surgery team performs over 100 major head and neck ablative – free flap cases per year in addition to a robust number of endocrine, salivary gland and trans-oral cases.
+Overview: The University of Florida Head and Neck Surgical Oncology program sees more than 3500 outpatient cancer visits per year with 400-550 patients treated surgically.
+This consists of the majority of head and neck oncology patients referred in North Central Florida as well as numerous from all over the state.
+The head neck surgery team performs over 150 major head and neck ablative – free flap cases per year in addition to a robust number of endocrine, salivary gland and trans-oral cases.

-The head and neck surgical oncology and microvascular reconstructive fellowship is designed to train Otolaryngology-Head and Neck Surgery graduates.
+The fellowship focuses on advanced head and neck cancer ablation and defect-oriented reconstruction, with an emphasis on a variety of free flaps.
 Fellows will be given responsibilities to maximize clinical skill and knowledge for advanced tertiary surgical treatment of head and neck cancer patients.
 Additional skills will be developed in research and teaching to produce well-rounded academic surgeons.
 The fellow will operate with the head and neck surgical oncology and microvascular surgery faculty on advanced ablative and reconstructive cases.
 For basic cases, the fellow may act as the supervising/teaching physician to the chief and junior residents.

 - Multidisciplinary management of head and neck cancer patients